-TMD treatments may vary but can include replacing missing teeth, moving teeth, adjusting the bite and filling gaps between teeth.
+TMJ treatment may vary but can include replacing missing teeth, moving teeth, adjusting the bite and filling gaps between teeth.
 Sometimes a plastic mouthpiece is used to prevent problematic clenching or grinding.
 There are also various options for pain management.
-Since there is no one solution that is the right for all cases, individualized assessments of TMD symptoms should be conducted prior to patients receiving treatment.
+Since there is no one solution that is the right for all cases, individualized assessments of TMD symptoms should be conducted by a TMJ dentist specialist prior to patients receiving treatment.

-TMD treatments aim to elimnate the variety of problems that TMD can cause including:
+TMJ treatment aims to elimnate the variety of problems including:

 - Earaches (especially in the morning)

 - Trouble/soreness in opening and closing the mouth

 - Soreness in the area, sometimes extending to the face.